-The University of Sydney’s Show Good Cause process can seem daunting.
-If you receive a stage 3 notification asking you to show good cause, try to remain calm and carefully work through the required steps.
+The University of Sydney’s Show Good Cause process may seem daunting.
+If you receive a stage 3 notification asking you to Show Good Cause, try to remain calm and carefully work through the required steps.

-A faculty may ask an HDR student to ‘show good cause’ if they decide that academic progression requirements have not been met.
-Being asked to ‘show cause’ by your faculty means that you have been asked to show them why you should be allowed to continue in your degree.
-You will have to explain why you did not meet your progress requirements and to defend your ability to complete your degree successfully.
-You must support your claims with evidence if possible and demonstrate to your faculty why you should be allowed to continue in your degree.
+Your faculty may ask you to Show Good Cause if you aren’t meeting academic progression requirements.
+Being asked to Show Cause by your faculty means that they require you to show good reasons why you should be allowed to continue in your degree.
+It is an opportunity for you to explain in writing why you have not met your milestones, and to defend your ability to successfully complete your degree.
+You must support your claims with evidence, if possible, and demonstrate why you should be allowed to continue in your degree.

-A Show Good Cause notice will be received after an unsatisfactory progress outcome from your progress review.
-If it is decided that you have made unsatisfactory progress at two consecutive progress reviews, you are likely to be asked to show good cause.
-The faculty may also ask you to show good cause on the recommendation of the head of school or the postgraduate research coordinator.
-A Show Good Cause notice can be received if you have not submitted your thesis for examination by the latest possible date to do so.
-SUPRA has also seen HDR students being asked to show good cause after receiving an allegation of a potential breach of academic honesty or research misconduct.
+A Show Good Cause notice will be sent to you if you have received an unsatisfactory progress rating at two consecutive progress reviews, The faculty may also ask you to Show Good Cause on the recommendation of the postgraduate coordinator, as a result of an unsatisfactory progress rating.
+During the final stage of your degree, a Show Good Cause notice can be sent to you if you have not submitted your thesis for examination by the latest possible date.
+HDR students have also been asked to Show Good Cause after receiving an allegation of academic dishonesty or research misconduct.